almnt/guide-to-allyship/README.md

 ## Contribute

-If you’re interested in contributing, please submit a pull request or shoot an email to guidetoallyship [at] byamelie [dot] co. :sparkling_heart: Please read the [Code of Conduct](https://github.com/almnt/guide-to-allyship/blob/master/CODE_OF_CONDUCT.md) before contributing.
+If you’re interested in contributing, please read the [contributing guidelines](https://github.com/almnt/guide-to-allyship/blob/master/CONTRIBUTING.md) and then submit a pull request or shoot an email to guidetoallyship [at] byamelie [dot] co. :sparkling_heart: Please read the [Code of Conduct](https://github.com/almnt/guide-to-allyship/blob/master/CODE_OF_CONDUCT.md) before contributing.

 This guide in its current iteration would not be possible without the [contributors](https://github.com/almnt/guide-to-allyship/graphs/contributors) who have made many improvements.
 If this guide has helped you in any way, please thank them.